codeallthethingz/fdt/README.md

 Tracking things you've done, and feelings you've had and the severity of them.

 Stores results in a spreadsheet in your google drive account.
-We never see the details.
+We never see the details of your records.